Living organisms are mainly based on four main classes of biomolecules.

 - Glycogen storage diseases 0.

-This class of diseases is most often diagnosed in babies, but it can also be diagnosed in adults.
+This class of diseases is most often diagnosed in babies, but it can also be interpreted in adults.

 Glycogen storage disease complications